wjdqlsdlsp/wjdqlsdlsp.github.io/_posts/2022-01-20-Introduction to Relational Databases in SQL.md

 layout: post

-title:  "Introduction to AWS Boto in Python"
+title:  "Introduction to Relational Databases in SQL"

 date:   2022-01-20